01100100/blog/content/posts/kreuzungen.md

 ### Answering the community**: Make it easy to share the good stuff

-A *beta-tester* (you know who you are) gave me some feedback that he wanted to share the site with friends which gave me a few ideas:
+A *early-beta-tester* (you know who you are) gave me some feedback that they would like to share the site with friends.
+This  which gave me a few ideas:

 - Have the website preview displayed nicely when shared in a messaging app or on social media by using the [Open Graph protocol](https://ogp.me/)
 - Have a share-with-social-media* button.